prasadreddy1060/AltMobility-Data-Analysis/README_task1.md

 - A large proportion of one-time customers may indicate a retention issue.
 - Monthly active customers reveal seasonality or growth trends.

+## 💳 Task 3: Payment Status Analysis

+This task explores the `payments.csv` data to understand the outcomes and trends in payment processing.

+### 🔍 Objective

+- Calculate success and failure rates of payments.
+- Detect monthly trends in payment status.
+- Examine payment failures by method.

+---

+### ✅ SQL Queries

+- **Payment Success Rate**
+  Breakdown of how many payments succeeded, failed, or were pending.

+- **Monthly Payment Success vs. Failure**
+  Trend analysis of payment outcomes month-by-month.

+- **Failed Payments by Payment Method**
+  Highlights which payment methods are most prone to failure.

+---

+### 🧠 Expected Insights

+- A high failure rate may indicate issues with specific methods or systems.
+- Monthly trends can expose periods of instability or improvement.